ADimeo/Faultynet/Documentation.md

 # Faultynet Documentation

 Most Faultynet behavior is Faultcontroller specific.
-For details on Faultcontrollers, see [FaultControllersREADME.md](FaultControllersREADME.md)
+For details on existing Faultcontrollers, see [FaultControllersREADME.md](FaultControllersREADME.md)

 When creating a `Mininet()` instance, the constructor accepts two new arguments:
   - `faultControllerStarter`, which refers to a class, and defaults to `ConfigFileFaultControllerStarter`